Automatic number identification: Privacy

-ANI is generally not transmitted when a call is operator assisted; only the area code of the last switch to route the call is sent.

 Automatic number announcement

 ANI is used to provide automatic number announcement, a test facility of a central office for telephone installation technicians.
 The service, which is not advertised to the public, allows an installer to identify a line by dialing a telephone number.
 Such numbers are typically assigned in a a range reserved for testing purposes (such as 958-xxxx in much of North America).